moyer/moyer.github.com/everyday/_posts/2013-10-03-the-lure-of-the-hard-game.md

 When I first started playing games online, I discovered a whole new level of difficulty: other players.
 This wasn't like playing your friends, this was something else entirely.
 I was somewhere around 13 or 14 years old, playing the [Firearms](http://cl.ly/2g0e2O353H3d) mod for Half-Life, and getting my ass kicked by strangers online.
 Strangers who I thought *must* be cheating. *Nobody can be that good, right?*

 I would frequent the same servers over and over again and see the same players dominating the leaderboards.
 How did they do it?
-I don't know if I consciously thought about, but on some level I just assumed it was natural talent.
+I don't know if I consciously thought abou it, but on some level I just assumed it was natural talent.
 Some people are just born with better reaction times, better accuracy, better multitasking skills.

 I ended up downloading the necessary tools to run a Firearms server on my computer.
 There, in my private training ground which I populated with computer-controlled bots, I practiced.
 I learned all the levels, all the weapons, and I just played.
 A lot.
 And over time, when I'd rejoin the public servers, I started to rank better and better.
 Eventually, I became one of those players that was dominating everyone else.